COVID cases by county, ZIP code

-HARRISBURG — The Department of Health’s latest numbers on COVID-19 positive cases by county and ZIP code are as follows.
-Northumberland County: 77 positive cases (Sunbury 33, Milton 13, Shamokin 10, Northumberland 4, northern Northumberland County-Muncy 5)
+HARRISBURG — The Pa.
+Department of Health on Tuesday released additional data on COVID-19 cases by county and ZIP code.
+Local positive cases are as follows.

+Northumberland County, 92 positive cases (Sunbury 41 cases, Milton 15, Shamokin 11, Mount Carmel 7, Northumberland 6, northern Northumberland County — Muncy 5)

 (0) comments